-May 26, 2016
+May 26, 2021

 Keeping Your Whites White

 I love the look of white in my home, from fluffy white towels in the bathroom to a classic white shirt hanging in the closet.
 White is such a fresh, clean and crisp color that I can’t help but have a lot of it in my home.
 We have primarily white towels in all our bathrooms to keep laundering and sorting simple and most of our sheets follow suit.

 While many people love the scent that softener lends to their laundry, in actuality it is doing more harm than good.
 The residue from traditional fabric softener leaves behind actually coats the fibers, causing the dirt to adhere and leaving them less than clean.
 If you like a hint of extra scent, try my DIY laundry booster which uses essential oils instead of artificial scents.

 Vinegar serves to actually soften the fibers as well as add a little cleaning power to your laundry routine.
 I like to buy a jug of white distilled vinegar at our Costco.
 At under $5.00 for an economy sized container, you can’t beat the price.
 No need to worry about any residual scent from the vinegar either as you won’t be able to detect it on your clean laundry at this dilution rate.

-If your whites are looking a little more grey than white or if they are feeling less than clean, try out these three tips to clean and brighten your whites.
+If your whites are looking a little more grey than white or if they are feeling less than clean, try out these three tips to clean and brighten your whites!
 Not only will your towels feel fluffier and whites look brighter, you won’t need any harsh chemicals or artificial scents to get the job done.